keckje/MassWastingRunout-training-materials/README.md

 By the end of this training, participants will have an understanding of how to setup and calibrate MWR to a field site.

 Model inputs for the example field sites are available online at this [hydroshare][hydroshare] website.
 MWR can be run at most sites by preparing model inputs following the format of the example inputs.
-Step-by-step directions for preparing MWR inputs using ArcPro are described in A_step-by-step_guide_on_how_to_prepare_input_data_for_MWR.pdf
+Step-by-step directions for preparing MWR inputs using ArcPro are described in Step-by-step_guide_for_preparing_MWR_inputs.pdf

  <!-- Links -->